-You can use the Archive button in the Delete group on the Home tab to move one or more messages to your Archive folder without deleting them.
+You can use the Archive button in the Delete group on the ribbon to move one or more messages to your Archive folder without deleting them.
 There are several benefits to using Archive.

-Archived items remain easy to find from the search box or by navigating to your Archive folder
+Archived items remain easy to find from the search box or by navigating to your Archive folder.
+When you type a term in the Search box, by default, Outlook 2016 searches all folders in your mailbox.

 Items are still available on your phone or other devices via the Archive folder

-Choose one or more messages in your folder to archive.
+Select one or more messages in your Inbox or other folder to archive.

 Your message(s) will be moved to the Archive folder.
 If you archive a message by mistake, go to the Archive folder and move the message back to your Inbox.